Altinn/docs/content/altinn-studio/app-creation/data-model/_index.md

 ---

 ## Upload/view data model
 The data model defines the data that can be submitted to the app.
-Currently the data model format must be XSD (Seres or OR) or JSON Schema.
+Currently the data model format must be XSD (preferably following the Seres or OR standards).

 A data model needs to be uploaded for each app.

 1. Open the app from the dashboard
 2. Choose Datamodell from the navigation menu